chrisknight23/BrandPOS/src/components/common/AnimatedNumber/README.md

 - ⚡️ Optimized animations using Framer Motion
 - 🎨 Customizable styling via className prop
 - 0️⃣ Configurable zero formatting with decimals
+- 📝 Support for text strings instead of numbers
+- 🔠 Support for combining numbers with text suffixes

 ## Common Use Cases